Batman and Robin (comic book): "Batman and Robin Must Die!" (issues #13-15)

 Gordon is then showcased by Hurt to a group of crime lords, with Hurt declaring Gotham 'the new Capital of Crime'.
 Batman and Joker attack the event by incapacitating Pyg's Dollotrons and poisoning the audience with Joker venom, respectively.
-Dick, however, is taken prisoner by Dr. Hurt after an addicted Gordon knocks him out.
+Dick, however, is taken prisoner by Hurt after an addicted Gordon knocks him out.
 The Joker (wearing his Oberon Sexton get-up and mask) is then seen preparing another attack on the Black Glove, implying that he intends to use a trussed-up Robin.

-After sending Batman out after Dr. Hurt, Joker prepares to send Robin.
+After sending Batman out after Hurt, Joker prepares to send Robin.
 Robin obeys in order to save Batman, whom the Joker claims is in 'the Devil's chopping block'.
-Meanwhile, Dr. Hurt (disguised as Thomas Wayne) returns and takes over Wayne Manor, addressing that he will save the city.
+Meanwhile, Hurt (disguised as Thomas Wayne) returns and takes over Wayne Manor, addressing that he will save the city.
 Robin, meanwhile, manages to attack Professor Pyg, and frees a now-cured Gordon from the virus.
 Damian then advises the Commissioner (who guesses that enough rage can counter the virus) to take back the city, refusing Gordon's help.
 Robin, however, proves no match for Hurt's 99 Fiends gang, and is overpowered and delivered to Hurt, along with Batman.

 The story then shifts to the present, with Hurt revealing that the shot to Batman's head is not fatal, but in 12 hours would result in a hematoma that would leave Dick incapacitated for life.
 In exchange for saving Dick, Hurt makes Robin promise to give up his soul, and assist him in resurrecting Barbatos through the box that Bruce Wayne encounters in Batman: The Return of Bruce Wayne.
-However, before Robin can pledge his soul to Hurt, someone whistles the tune that opens the box, revealing a note with the word "Gotcha".
+Before Robin can pledge his soul to Hurt, someone whistles the tune that opens the box, revealing a note with the word "Gotcha".
 Batman and Robin (who were actually stalling all the time) take down Hurt together.
 The Dynamic Duo then points Hurt out to someone behind the villain.
 The shadowed figure is revealed to be none other than Bruce Wayne himself, who simply says, "It's all over".